Differences, inequalities and the politics of law

 Assessment methods and criteria will be different for attending and non-attending students.

 In order to be considered an attending student, attendance of 3/5 of classes (12 on 20) is required.
-Attendance will be assessed, but students can miss up to two lessons without penalties.
+Attendance will be assessed, but students can miss up to four lessons without penalties.

-For attending students, a provisional final assessment will be based on attendance, participation, two position papers, and a final written exam on the content of the lessons and the assigned readings.
-Students not satisfied with the provisional assessment will have the opportunity to take a final colloquium to try to improve it.
+For attending students, a provisional final assessment will be based on attendance, participation, a position paper and a written exam on the content of the lessons and the assigned readings.
+Students not satisfied with the result of the written test will be given the opportunity to take a final colloquium to try to improve it.

-For non-attending students, the final assessment will be based on a written exam on the assigned readings and on a mandatory final colloquium.
+For non-attending students, the final assessment will be based on both a written and an oral exam on the assigned readings.

-For further information about assessment methods and criteria, and guidelines to write the position papers, consult the document uploaded on the Ariel website of the course.
+For further information about assessment methods and criteria, guidelines to write the position paper and the deadlines for its submission, consult the document uploaded on the Ariel website of the course.

 Docente/i